Your student visa conditions

 - tend to the illness or death of a family member.

-Taking leave could affect the status of your visa or confirmation of enrolment – you can always talk to our International Student Advisers for advice about taking a break from your studies.
+Taking leave could affect the status of your visa or confirmation of enrolment – you can always discuss your circumstances with the team at Student Central for advice about taking a break from your studies.